-An identity to shift behavior before it shifts perception…
+An identity to shift behavior before it shifts perception.

-The secondary palette, the photography direction, the messaging framework, all of it flows from the same strategic logic.
-AT&T's workforce is as diverse as the customers it serves.
-The brand needed a system elastic enough to reflect that, one that employees could genuinely claim as their own.
-A customer-first brand has to begin with people who genuinely care.
+The secondary palette, the photography direction, the messaging framework: all of it flows from the same logic.
+AT&T's workforce of 229,000+ people is as diverse as the customers it serves, so the brand had to be elastic enough to reflect that, one every employee could genuinely claim as their own.

 Studio | AT&T - Dallas, TX